grid reference TL 854 640Something we've got wrong about this establishment? Something more you think we should know

 The building dates from the 19th century, possibly built onto 17th century parts, with much older origins including the remains of a 14th century curved ceiling in the cellar.

-After closure the building was used as Angela Morgan's dance school for many years.
+After closure the building was used for many years as Angela Morgan's dance school.